Lantah/Gravity/docs/software/security-protocol-release-notes.md

 ## Goals for this document

-* have a summary view of changes that affect the code base (gramr has to be able to replay all ledgers generated since genesis on the Stellar public network).
+* have a summary view of changes that affect the code base (gravity has to be able to replay all ledgers generated since genesis on the Lantah public network).
 * drive transparency on issues that affected the network in the past as well as their impact.

 ## Security issues disclosure policy